Note: Hover your mouse over the “My GTI” link above to reveal a drop-down menu which lists write-ups for various changes

 I found myself really appreciating how good Reflex Silver looks, even when it’s not clean.
 Call me lazy, but I think Reflex Silver is an “easy button” that looks great almost all the time.
 Plus, I do not see many Reflex Silver GTIs in my area.
 White GTIs are everywhere; Reflex Silver, not so much.
 It makes me feel like I’m driving a unicorn.
 HAHA!
 What sets my car apart from other GTIs?
 Nothing, if you believe your eyes.
 That’s the point, right?
 Everything I’ve done so far is either completely hidden, installed discretely, or removable when parking in suspect areas.
-The car will eventually get some mild springs (just an inch).
+The car may eventually get some mild springs (just an inch).
 Regardless, my plan is to keep everything either hidden or discrete.
 I’ll be sure to share my progress.
 Check the submenus by hovering your mouse over the “My GTI” link above.
 I’ve shared a photo album below, too.

 My Wheels Are Turning…